 Leghorns are prolific layers that rarely go broody and are non-sitters unless left undisturbed.
 Eggs are white and of good size and are laid throughout the year.
 Chicks are easy to rear.
 They feather up quickly, are fast growers and mature quickly.
 The comb is large so care needs to be taken in cold, frosty weather to avoid frostbite.
 They can be left to roam freely but are just as happy in a run.
 They are sprightly, alert birds and can be tamed but not enough to allow handling and prefer to remain rather aloof.
 They can be rather noisy and will roost in trees given the chance.
 They are not good as table birds as they aren't very meaty.

 Black, blue (not laced), brown, buff, cuckoo, golden duckwing, silver duckwing, exchequer, mottled, partridge, pyle and white.Tweet

 Please note: All chickens listed here are for collection only.
 They cannot be delivered by the seller or by Omlet.
 The seller will send you their contact details to arrange payment and collection.

-Description: PLEASE NOTE WE ONLY TAKE CASH OR BACS PAYMENTS.
-Exchequer Leghorn (white egg layer) hens approx 20 weeks old.
-Please visit www.noddyspurebreeds.co.uk for other breeds or find us on Facebook
+Description: Exchequer Leghorn (white egg layer) chicks, growers and hatching eggs Please visit www.noddyspurebreeds.co.uk for other breeds or find us on Facebook